k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 # Sync Modes

 ## Set Sync Command
 The Fabric **Set Sync** command is used to define the synchronization mode of an instance from source systems.
-The default value is ON.
+The default value is On.

 SYNTAX: SET SYNC [SYNC MODE];